ramihsn/interview-prep/README.md

 This project is designed to help users prepare for interviews by providing a platform to manage questions and answers.<br>
 It consists of a frontend built with Vue.js and a backend built with FastAPI.<br>
-The project now includes Docker-based containerization and centralized logging with Loki and Promtail.<br><br>
+The project now includes Docker-based containerization and centralized logging with Loki.<br><br>
 I do recommend to use tools like chatGPT for evaluation the answers<br>
 by using a prompt like:
 > I have an interview at \<COMPANY NAME>, I will post a question with an answer,